FerretDB/FerretDB/website/blog/2024-06-03-monitor-ferretdb-performance-using-coroot.md

 ![CPU dashboard 1](/img/blog/ferretdb-coroot/cpu-metrics-2.png)

 In the images, the FerretDB instance indicates a peak Requests Per Second (RPS) of 0.07 with a consistent 2ms latency.
-The error budget remains well within limits, meaning that the system efficiently handles the current load without significant errors.

 ![memory usage](/img/blog/ferretdb-coroot/memory-metrics.png)

-Memory usage metrics indicates that the system is effectively managing memory resources without any significant performance degradation.
+Looking at the memory usage metrics. you can see that the system is effectively managing memory resources without any significant performance degradation.
 They show a gradual increase in usage, peaking at around 20MB without any out-of-memory issues or significant leaks.

-We can also monitor the Postgres database metrics and how it interacts and handles all requests from FerretDB.
+We can also monitor the Postgres database to know how it interacts and handles all requests from FerretDB.

 ![Postgres dashboard](/img/blog/ferretdb-coroot/postgres-cpu-1.png)